 Many nannies invest a lot of time and energy to make the holiday season extra special for their nanny kids.

-Here are some of my favorite traditions that I used to do as a nanny that I still do today with my own four children:
+Here are some favorite traditions to enjoy as a nanny – and to carry on at home with your own children:

 Host a Cookie Exchange With Fellow Nannies in Your Area